 Each detection $D$ from a newly received set of detections $\set{D}$ initializes a new tentative track $T^*$ (line \ref{alg:mtt:trinit}) with a state estimate and covariance matrix

 where $\pnt{r}_D$ is the position of the detection (obtained in eq.~\ref{eq:detpos}) and $P_{\text{0},\pnt{r}}$, $P_{\text{0},\pnt{v}}$, $P_{\text{0},\pnt{a}}$ are empirically determined parameters.
-Note that similarly as for eq.~\eqref{eq:meas}, the empirical initialization of the submatrix of $\mat{P}$ corresponding to position can be replaced by a more accurate solution in case the pose uncertainty of the sensor is known as discussed in sec.~\ref{sec:meas_cov}.
+Note that similarly as for eq.~\eqref{eq:meas}, the empirical initialization of the submatrix of $\mat{P}$ corresponding to position can be replaced by a more accurate solution in case the pose uncertainty of the sensor is known, as discussed in sec.~\ref{sec:meas_cov}.

-This new track $T^*$ is sequentially updated using point clouds from $\set{B}$ newer than the detection time $t\tstep{k}$ (lines \ref{alg:mtt:detupstart}-\ref{alg:mtt:detupend}).
-If the uncertainty of the updated track $T^*$ is higher than $r_{\text{max}}$, it is considered either lost or false positive and is ignored.
-Otherwise, if a similar track already exists in $\set{T}$, it's number of associated detections $n_{\text{det}}(T)$ is incremented.
-If $T^*$ is valid and no similar track exists, it is added to the set of active tracks $\set{T}$ (lines \ref{alg:mtt:detaddstart}-\ref{alg:mtt:detaddend}).
-Track similarity is resolved based on the Euclidean distance of their position estimates and their uncertainty radii.
+This new track $T^*$ is sequentially updated using point clouds from $\set{B}$ that are newer than the detection time $t\tstep{k}$ (lines \ref{alg:mtt:detupstart}-\ref{alg:mtt:detupend}).
+If the uncertainty radius $r_{\text{unc}}\left( \mat{P}_{T^*} \right)$ (defined in eq.~\eqref{eq:r_unc}) of the updated track $T^*$ is higher than a threshold $r_{\text{max}}$, it is considered either lost or a false positive and is discarded.
+Otherwise, if a similar track $T \in \set{T}$ already exists, its number of associated detections $n_{\text{det}}(T)$ is incremented.
+If $T^*$ is not discarded and no similar track exists, it is added to the set of active tracks $\set{T}$ (lines \ref{alg:mtt:detaddstart}-\ref{alg:mtt:detaddend}).